Loading Events

 Free or suggested donation

 Squeaky Wheel is excited to host the Latin American Film Festival with artist and filmmaker Sofía Gallisá Muriente!
 Muriente, a visual artist from San Juan, Puerto Rico, will showcase her films that have been shown at venues such as the Museum of Modern Art, the Smithsonian Museum, and the Whitney Museum.
-She will screen her films Celaje (2020) and Foreign in a Domestic Sense (2021).
-Ms. Muriente will take part in a conversation and Q&A following the screening.
+She will screen her film Celaje (2020) .
+Ms. Muriente will take part in a conversation and Q&A following the screening, including clips from her other short films such as Foreign in a Domestic Sense (co-directed with Natalia Lassalle-Morillo, 2021).
 You can watch a profile of Ms. Muriente here.
 The 2025 Latin American Film Festival is organized by the University at Buffalo Department of Romance Languages and Literatures and CAS Office for Diversity, Equity, and Belonging and is a three-night celebration of Latin American cinema!
 Each evening will feature powerful films that highlight the Latin American diaspora through people’s lives, histories, and cultures.
 For more information, see the flyer here or contact Donte McFadden, CAS Unit Diversity Officer at dontemcf@buffalo.edu.

 Attendees: Please note that you cannot enter Tri-Main Center after 7:30 pm.
 Squeaky Wheel is located in Suite 310 of Tri-Main Center.
 Take the elevator to the third floor, and head left.
 Click here to see parking, transportation, and accessibility information.